 We all know that Canadians love to travel but which European countries do Canadians visit most?
 Thankfully Statistics Canada has provided and published data that answers just that.
 Its findings detail the top destinations for Canadian travellers.

-Though the countries Canadian visit most change each year, the highest countries on the list tend to keep their spots.
+Though the countries Canadians visit most change each year, the highest countries on the list tend to keep their spots.
 Considering the fact that the US and Mexico are currently in first and second place on the list, this comes as little surprise.
 However, it remains to be seen which are the most popular European vacation spots for Canadians?

 Below you’ll find the top five countries visited by Canadians in Europe listed as well as the reasons they are such fantastic destinations.
-Remember in order to visit them from 2022, Canadians will need to enroll with ETIAS before travelling to any of the countries in the Schengen Area.
+Remember in order to visit them from 2022, Canadians will need to enrol with ETIAS before travelling to any of the countries in the Schengen Area.

 1. The United Kingdom

 The historical connection and the shared English language makes it a natural choice for Canadian holidaymakers.
 Its rich culture and history mean that there’s an incredible amount of things to see.